sstreamer/localAligner/READ_ME for swAlign.txt

 READ_ME for swAlign.py

 Description:
-This is the module 2 short project submission written in Python v3.4.
 This project is an implementation of the Smith-Waterman local alignment algorithm with a linear gap penalty.
 This project will by default perform a local alignment on the 2 strings provided with the scoring parameters provided.
 However match, mismatch, gap scores and two fasta format sequence file can be passed for customization.